wanze/TemplateEngineFactory/README.md

 ```

 Note that the ProcessWire template does not echo out any markup.
 It just contains business logic and uses the `$view` API
 variable to pass data to the Twig template.
 That's it!
-The most simple _MVC_ pattern available in ProcessWire 😎
+The most simple _MVC_ pattern available in ProcessWire. 😎